If you've already made your own EM or have store-bought ones, then making bokashi bran is very easy.

-Little Lactobacillus Story
+Lactobacillus Short Story

 Lactobacillus, as you may have known it, are wonderful micro-organisms.
 From the words of Old Gardener Guy - Finland, they did an experiment with Lacto back in Helsinki University where they put E.Coli on agar petri dishes and pipetted different strains of Lactobacillus in and incubated.

 After a few days, when taken out of the incubator space, circular structures (some large some small) were observed around the E.Coli.
 These circular zones stopped the further growth of the E.Coli.
 The lacto may have produced some sort of probiotics that could inhibit the growth of the bad guys.
 Together with their prolific production of polysaccharides, these guys colonize the intestine lining fast, leaving little room for harmful enterobacteria (gut bacteria) to step foot in.

 Some white coating developed: